psvsdk/psvsdk/docs/psv-sfo.1.md

 # CAUTION
   - psv-sfo allow multiple same KEYS, also multiple KEYS pointing to the same value (using manual offset)
   - psv-sfo can produce undefined output for (manually given) overlapping values or unordered KEY/VAL offset
-  - `xargs` piping does not work natively because both psv-sfo invocation will have they stdin and stdout piped.
-    In order to forward extracted values from `in.sfo` into the `out.sfo`, re-open stdin using `xargs -o`.
-    This way, the second invocation will behave as if you called it with all the values as argv and no stdin pipes.

-	psv-sfo < in.sfo | xargs -o psv-sfo > out.sfo # GOOD
-	psv-sfo < in.sfo | xargs    psv-sfo > out.sfo # BAD

 # SEE ALSO
   - sfo(5)